blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Black Dogs

 - Reliance of the traveller
-	- Those who kill a child or insane
+	- Those who kill a child or insane person are not to be punished
-	- ff
+	- Those who kill their own children or grandchildren are not to be punished
-	- df
+	- Those who kill their own ancestors in retaliation for killing a family member are not to be punished

 - History of al-Tabari
 	- Vol 8, 39 (Safiyya)
-	- Vol 9 (Fifteen women)
+	- Vol 9 (Fifteen wives)
 # Terms
 ## About Sects
 - Ahl al-Bayt (People of the House) / Shi'a / Raafidis (Rejectors)